 These studies, and others like them, are a promising area of cancer research.
 It’s still in its infancy, though.
 At this time, scent isn’t a reliable screening tool for cancer.

 People aren’t able to smell cancer, but you can smell some symptoms associated with cancer.

 One example would be an ulcerating tumor.
 Ulcerating tumors are rare.
 If you have one, it’s quite possible it will have an unpleasant odor.
 The odor would be the result of dead or necrotic tissue or of bacteria within the wound.

 If you have a bad odor coming from an ulcerating tumor, see your doctor.
 A course of antibiotics may be able to clear it up.
 They may also have to remove dead tissue from the area.
-It’s important to keep the area as clean and dry as possible.
+It’s important to keep the area clean as possible — and moist but not wet.

 Dogs may be able to detect certain smells associated with cancer, but humans can detect some smells, too.
 Usually, those smells have less to do with cancer and more to do with the treatment for cancer.

 Powerful chemotherapy drugs can give your urine a strong or unpleasant odor.
 It might be even worse if you’re dehydrated.
 A foul odor and dark-colored urine could mean that you have a urinary tract infection (UTI).

 Another side effect of chemotherapy is dry mouth.
 The powerful chemotherapy drugs can cause changes to cells on your gums, tongue, and the insides of your cheeks.
 This can cause mouth sores, bleeding gums, and tongue irritation.
 All of these things can lead to bad breath.

 You may also develop bad breath from the nausea and vomiting associated with chemotherapy.

 If you think your cancer treatment is causing you to have an unpleasant odor, you can try the following: